 Though it is important to note that grading is a little different in an AP class.
 B’s in AP classes are not the same as B’s in a general course.
 Since AP classes are more difficult, a B is held in higher regard–and colleges know that.
 Still, AP courses can make their way to a college transcript.
 You’ll want to strive for the best grade possible.

-No two colleges are the same, therefore no two colleges will take AP classes and exams into consideration quite the same way either.
+No two colleges are the same.
+Therefore, no two colleges will take AP classes and exams into consideration quite the same way either.
 Some will hold the rigor in higher regard than others.
-Others might be more forgiving of a lower grade in AP, others might not.
-Some will bring the 5.0 scale into considerations, others won’t.
+Others might be more forgiving of a lower grade in an AP class, others might not.
+Some will bring the 5.0 scale into consideration, others won’t.
 It all depends on the college itself, which can be frustrating to a student that has worked incredibly hard in the course.